wanglu205/OMR/README.md

 # OMR
-OMR is implemented as an open source R package for two-sampling Mendelian randomization analysis using omnigenic genetic architecture.
+OMR is implemented as an open source R package for two-sampling Mendelian randomization analysis under omnigenic genetic architecture.

 OMR makes an omnigenic modeling assumption on the SNP effects on the exposure variable and uses genome-wide SNPs as instrumental variables without pre-selection.
 OMR directly uses summary statistics and imposes a more general modeling assumption of horizontal pleiotropy than that used in the Egger regression.
-OMR takes LD information into account through joint modeling of all SNPs and relies on a scalable composite likelihood framework to infer causal effect.
+OMR is also computationally scalable and represents an effective approach for MR analysis using GWAS summary statistics.

 # Installation
 OMR is implemented as an R package, which can be installed from GitHub.